 Each hard drive carrier has an activity indicator and a status indicator.
 The indicators provide information about the current status of the hard drive.
 The activity LED indicates whether hard drive is currently in use or not.
 The status LED indicates the power condition of the hard drive.

 Figure 3.
-Hard drive indicators on the hard drive and the hard drive tray backplane
+Hard drive indicators

 - 1. hard drive activity indicator

 - 2. hard drive status indicator

-- 3. hard drive backplane on hard drive tray
+- 3. hard drive